Diabetic supply coverage

 Albertans using insulin to treat diabetes are now eligible for diabetic supply coverage, up to $600 per year.
 To be eligible, you must be an insulin-treated diabetic who is registered with one of Alberta’s supplementary health benefit plans:

 - Alberta Health supplementary health benefit plan administered by Alberta Blue Cross

 - Non-Group Coverage

 - Palliative Care Drug Coverage

-- Alberta Human Services assistance program
+- Alberta Human Services assistance programs

-- Alberta Monitoring for Health program
+Alberta Monitoring for Health program extended

 Questions and answers